 If you have insurance, bring those details with you.
 Same goes for a peak flow meter.
 If you use this device to see how well your lungs are working, it can be a beneficial aid on your trip.

 Consider when and where you are traveling.
 Many asthmatics have “triggers,” such as dust mites, pollen and mold spores.
 More of these allergens are present in tropical, damp climates.
 Spring is also a peak time for allergies as plants are pollinating.
 If pollutants are triggers, you can pull up the latest Air Quality Index information for cities that may be on your bucket list at www.AIRNOW.gov.
 Consider these factors when planning your trip.

 Enjoying your stay

 If you must travel during a time when the pollen count is high, try to plan your outdoor activities outside of peak times for these counts — between 10 a.m. to 4 p.m.
 If you are traveling by car during these times, keep the windows closed.

 Even with the best precautions, bus seats or hotel carpets may have the very allergens and irritants you have eliminated at home.
 Always have your quick-relief inhaler ready.
 You can minimize some of these issues by requesting a smoke free and pet free hotel room and by bringing your own blankets and pillows.

 If you are staying with friends or family, they can help address triggers in advance of your arrival by carefully vacuuming and dusting your guest room, and avoiding the use of strong fragrances, aerosols and other irritants.

 Vacations are supposed to be fun.
 Don’t let your trip be memorable for the wrong reasons.
 A visit to the hospital shouldn’t be on your itinerary.
 Drs.
-Noga Askenazi, Eugenia Hahn, and Dipika Patel can advise you on precaution for asthma during travel.
+Noga Askenazi, and Eugenia Hahn can advise you on precaution for asthma during travel.
 Schedule an appointment at the Lake Barrington location by calling 847 888 8802.